pnp/blog/content/office-add-ins-community-call/2022-07-13/index.md

 **Any plans to support the onSelectionChanged event in the Outlook Javascript Add-in APIs?
 In our Word and Excel Add-ins we have buttons that dynamically update according to user selection, but we can't do this in Outlook yet.**

-There currently aren't any plans on our roadmap to support this event in our Outlook Javascript apis.
-It would be great if you could go add this feature as a new feature request so we can do further investigation into this.
+There currently aren't any plans on our roadmap to support this event in our Outlook JavaScript APIs.
+It would be great if you could add this as a new feature request at https://aka.ms/m365dev-suggestions so we could further investigate this.
 Microsoft 365 Developer Platform - Microsoft Tech Community

 ## References